junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 The lump of cover nods.

 Dean hesitates near Dad's bag again, seriously considering.
-He really really doesn't want to break Dad's rule.
-He'll get so much more trouble for touching the gun than searching the bag and taking the cookies.
+He really really doesn't want to break Dad's rules.
+He'll get into so much more trouble for touching the gun than searching the bag and taking the cookies.
 But his little brother is scared and there is something under the bed.
 What else is he supposed to do?
 He crawls on top of the chair in order to reach deep inside the duffle bag, taking the gun with two hands.
 The metal feels chilly in his hand.
-The gun isn't as heavy as he thought.
-He climbs back down the chair and walks back to the side of the bed, kneeling down and peering under it.
+The gun isn't as heavy as he thought, but it's still a big one.
+Too big for his hands.
+He climbs back down the chair and walks back to the side of the bed, kneeling down and peeking under it.

 "Do you know where exactly it is?"
 Dean asks.
 His breath swings a loose cobweb and startles the nearest spider.
-Dean watches it crawling into the deeper darkness.
+Dean watches it crawling into the deeper darkness until it's out of his sight.

 "It's right there, under the bed, under me.
 It's making a 'prrr' sound now.
 Can you not hear it?"
 Sammy's voice is muffled by the beddings, but Dean can still hear him and the vibration sound of his tongue and lips.

 Dean holds his breath.
 His heart beats heavily inside his chest.
-He doesn't really know what to do with the gun in his hand, but he finds it useful to poke in a little, reaching places where his hands can't (and really really wouldn't want to get to).
-He wishes the spiders won't crawl onto his hand, and he really hates the sticky feeling of spider webs touching his skin.
+He doesn't really know what to do with the gun in his hand, but he finds it useful to poke in a little; the barrel is long enough to reach places where his hands can't (and really really wouldn't want to get to).
+He wishes the spiders won't crawl onto his hand as he reaches in, and he really hates the sticky feeling of cobwebs tangling onto his skin.

 He focuses, and he thinks he can hear that purring sound now too.
 His heart beats fast and loud.

 And then, the gun muzzle touches something.
 The purring turns into a hissing.
 Dean's blood turns cold.
 There *is* a monster under the bed.
 It probably would bite him.

-He wants to retract his hand and the gun, but then the gun pokes that thing again, soft and fleshy.
-The source of that hissing sound makes a loud scratching sound, like something sharp digging into the floor.
-Dean feels a force trying to take the gun from the other end and tug it away from him under the bed.
+He wants to retract his hand and the gun, but then as he adjusts the grip, the gun -- too heavy and too long for his hands to hold stead -- pokes that thing again, soft and fleshy.
+The source of that hissing sound makes a loud scratching sound, like something sharp digging into the wooden floor.
+Dean feels a force trying to grab the gun from the other end and tug it away from him under the bed.

-He gasps and yells, both hands holding the gun now and snatching it back.
-The momentum makes him lose his balance, falling back onto his butt.
+He gasps and yells, both hands holding the gun with full force now and snatching it back.
+The force on the other end loosens.
+The momentum makes him lose his balance, falling back onto his butt and back.
 The monster jumps out of the darkness from under the bed, staring at him with big round eyes.
 It's a creature with black furs and teeth and paws.
 Its chest rises and falls as it breathes heavily, its furs messy as if something just exploded.
-Dean stares at it as it stares back at him.
+It's so close to him that Dean stops breathing.
+All he can see is its eyes.
+Dean stares at it with startled wide eyes as it stares back.
 Its long beard shakes as it tilts its head studying him.

-It actually looks kinda cute -- if Dean has to be completely honest -- the way its ears twitching and its tail batting the ground, those eyes fierce and unblinking, but Dean's still freaking out.
-He doesn't know what it is or how dangerous it is, whether it's deciding to attack him or eating him, if it will jump onto the bed and attack Sammy there.
-He's never seen something like it before, but he'd guess it's similar to a dog, judging by its size and furry looking.
+It actually looks kinda cute -- if Dean has to be completely honest, despite his surge of fear and startle -- the way its ears twitching and its tail batting the ground, those eyes fierce and unblinking, but Dean's still freaking out.
+He doesn't know what it is or how dangerous it is, whether it's deciding to attack him or eat him, if it will jump onto the bed and attack Sammy there.
+He's never seen something like it before, black and furry with four legs and paws and ears.
+Its face looks a little like a dog, as in it has eyes and nose and what must be its mouth where the teeth are, but also different, so he'd guess it's some species similar to a dog, a relative of some sort, judging by everything he knows.
+But he doesn't know much, he's only five.

 Dean scrambles himself up a little, elbows propping on the floor to stay in a half-leaning, half-sitting posture.
 His hands still grab the gun barrel, far away from any button or lock or trigger (just so that he wouldn't accidently touch anything he shouldn't and hurt anything he doesn't intend to).
 Just enough to defend himself like a blocker in case the thing/the monster/the creature decides to attack him.

-The thing moves its paw cautiously, taking one step closer to him, making a "meow" sound, some pointy teeth flashing by for a second.
-Dean makes a startled yelp, shifting back a little by his elbows and butt, eying it with thumping heart.
+The thing moves its paw cautiously, taking one step closer to him, some pointy teeth flashing by between its lips as if it's going to speak.
+Dean holds his breath, his body shaking with fear and nerve.

+The creature opens its mouth, and says, "Meow."

+The little five-year-old Dean makes a startled yelp at the sound, shifting back some more by his elbows and butt, eying it with thumping heart.
 His hands are shaking, his palm sweating.

-The thing looks like it determines him as not dangerous after all at that point, making a lazy yawn and turning its head back to lick its back with full attention.
+The thing looks like as if that settles all the unsurety it previously had, determining Dean as not dangerous at all at this point.
+It makes a lazy yawn as if it's bored of the tension, turning its head back to lick its back with full attention.

 Dean blinks.

 Sammy has emerged from under the cover, peeking from the edge of the bed, looking at the scene carefully.
-Dean meets his eyes.
-The kid looks more curious than frightened now, which is a good sign.
+Dean meets his eyes, shaking his head slightly, willing him to move back under the cover into the middle of the bed, where it's the safest.
+But the kid looks more curious than frightened now, which is a good sign.

 Dean turns over to his knees, crawling closer very carefully to the "monster under the bed".
-The creature doesn't seen to notice or care that he closes their distance.
+The creature doesn't seem to notice or care that he closes their distance.
 Its pink tongue finishes licking its furs on its back, moving to lick its front paw.
 Its head moves up and down as it licks.
-The furs there look a little ruffled.
+The furs on top of its head look more ruffled than anywhere else, poking out messily in all directions like a bird nest.
 Dean guesses it's either the underside of the bed or his gun that messed it up.

-He reaches a hand very, very carefully, still having his heart in his throat, seeing the creature still doesn't react to his approach, he gathers a little more confidence and puts his palm on its head.
+He puts the gun down, reaching a hesitant hand out very, very carefully, still having his heart in his throat.
+Seeing the creature still not reacting to any of his movements, Dean gathers a little more confidence and enough of his courage to put his palm on its head between its ears.
 The creature rubs its head into his hand with a satisfied purr.
-Dean chuckles quietly, moving his hand along its head, flattening the messy fur there.
+Dean is surprised.
+This is not what he'd imagine.
+He chuckles quietly, moving his hand along its head, flattening the messy fur there.

 "I told you there's a monster under the bed," Sammy whispers to him, his head emerged from the cover entirely, studying them.